Skip to content

 Colors can be extracted from a variety of sources, including local files, byte streams, URLs, and numpy arrays.

->>> extract_colors("path/to/image.jpg", palette_size=5, resize=True, mode="KM", sort_mode="luminance")
+>>> extract_colors("path/to/image.jpg", palette_size=5, resize=256, mode="KM", sort_mode="luminance")

->>> extract_colors(b"image_bytes", palette_size=5, resize=True, mode="KM", sort_mode="luminance")
+>>> extract_colors(b"image_bytes", palette_size=5, resize=None, mode="KM", sort_mode="luminance")

-Source code in Pylette/src/color_extraction.py
+Source code in pylette/src/color_extraction.py

 def extract_colors(